 The rehabilitation project takes in sick / injured / orphaned raptors.
 They are treated, nursed or raised to health.
 Depending on severity of the disabling factor the bird of prey can be with us from hours to years.

 A visit to the centre will give you an insight into the rehabilitation process.
 You will get to see all the resident raptors ( condition depending ).
-The training process for eventual hack back.
-The breeding of quail for a food source.
+The training process for eventual hack back into the wild and the breeding of quail for a food source.

 Dependent on season, raptor inhabitants and their state of rehabilitation it is also possible to watch the raptors fly.